 y=(x2+1)xy = (x^2 + 1)^x

-This is a good follow-up because the base stays positive for every real xx, so the logarithm step is valid everywhere.
+The base x2+1x^2 + 1 stays positive for every real xx, so the log step is valid everywhere.
 If you can turn lny\ln y into xln(x2+1)x \ln(x^2 + 1) and differentiate that cleanly, the method has clicked.
+You will keep meeting it whenever expressions mix powers, products, and quotients in ways ordinary rules make messy, and it often tidies a formula before optimization or related-rates work.

 Need help with a problem?